iHiD/propono/README.md

 end
 ```

-These can all also be set using the `Propono.config.access_key = "..."` syntax.
+These can all also be set using the `client.config.access_key = "..."` syntax.

 ### Is it any good?